Attendance Procedures (Clearing an Absence)

 College and Career Counseling

 Is available to students through their counselor and their student center.
 Services include:

 Work Permits Program Enrollments

-No student is to leave the campus at any time during school hours for any reason except by pass from Attendance, Health, or R.O.P. offices.
-Students may earn the privilege for an off-campus lunch pass.
-An individual student's earned credits, G.P.A. and CAHSEE results determine this privilege for eleventh and twelfth grade students only.
+No student is to leave the campus at any time during school hours for any reason except by pass from A school official.
+An individual student's earned credits, G.P.A. results determine this privilege for eleventh and twelfth grade students only.

 Fees for lost or overdue books must be paid before students are cleared for graduation or admission to fall classes.
 Fees are paid at the Student Affairs Office or online at the Webstore.
-The Student Affairs Office accepts CASH ONLY.
+The Student Affairs Office accepts cash, credit, and debit cards.